feathersjs/feathers/docs/api/databases/mongodb.md

 ## Aggregation Pipeline

 In Feathers v5 Dove, we added support for the full power of MongoDB's Aggregation Framework and blends it seamlessly with the familiar Feathers Query syntax.
-All `find` queries now use the Aggregation Framework, by default.
+The `find` method automatically uses the aggregation pipeline when `params.pipeline` is set.

 The Aggregation Framework is accessed through the mongoClient's `collection.aggregate` method, which accepts an array of "stages".
 Each stage contains an operator which describes an operation to apply to the previous step's data.
 Each stage applies the operation to the results of the previous step.
 It’s now possible to perform any of the [Aggregation Stages](https://www.mongodb.com/docs/upcoming/reference/operator/aggregation-pipeline/) like `$lookup` and `$unwind`, integration with the normal Feathers queries.